arabog/ALX-Study-1/Readme.md

 ## Conditionals
 Any programming language provides the programmers the ability to perform choices.
 C provides us 2 ways to do so.

-The first is the if statement, with its else helper, and the second is the switch statement.
+The first is the `if` statement, with its else helper, and the second is the `switch` statement.

 **if**
-In an if statement, you can check for a condition to be true, and then execute the block provided in the curly brackets:
+In an `if` statement, you can check for a condition to be `true`, and then execute the block provided in the curly brackets, {}:
 ```
 int a = 1;